itpplasma/MEPHIT/README.md

 # How to run

-Prerequisites for running MEPHIT are as follows.
+Prerequisites from external sources for running MEPHIT are as follows.

 - current GNU/Linux environment (Bash, coreutils, getopt, ...)
 - current Fortran compiler (tested with `gfortran` >= 9.2.0 and `ifort` 18.0.1)